 The department attracts experts for its Geography Conference and the Geography Society meets regularly to discuss the latest issues.

 Girls develop the skills of analysis, enquiry, questioning and intellectual curiosity.
-Topics covered include The Human Planet, and the Geography of Crime.
+Topics covered include The Fantastic World, The Risky World, The Changing World, Globalisation, Population and Development, Hazards and Ecosystems.

-The AQA IGCSE course is followed as girls develop a greater understanding of the processes and features that make up the world around them.
+The AQA GCSE course is followed as girls develop a greater understanding of the processes and features that make up the world around them.

 Head of Geography: Mrs Victoria Hall BA